What is a Schedule?

 2. Create a Table

-Using a table for your schedule makes it look more organized.
+Using a table for your sample schedule makes it look more organized.
 The table should contain at least three columns.
 The first column should contain the allocated time.
 The second column should contain the name of the task and its brief description.
 The third column should contain the notes concerning each task.

 3. Write a Brief Description about Each Task